CIRED/Res-IRF/docs/_sources/technical_documentation.md.txt

 $$γ(r,l)=∑_{t=0} (1+r)^{-t} = (1-(1+r)^{-l)})/r$$

-The two parameters are set in Res-IRF so as to capture various barriers to home renovation:
+The two parameters are set in Res-IRF to capture various barriers to home renovation:
 - The discount rate captures both the tighter credit constraints facing lower-income households and the barriers to decision-making within homeowner associations.
 - The investment horizon reflects the intensity with which real estate and rental markets capitalize the “green value”